The Fourth Alabama Painting by Don Troiani

 Skirmish at Lewinsville, Fairfax County, Virginia, Companies E & M/K (2nd), 11 September, 1861: The 1st Virginia Cavalry, Companies E and M/K (2nd), under the command of Colonel J E B Stuart, were engaged in a skirmish at Lewinsville, Fairfax County, Virginia, on 11 September, 1861.

-Organisation of troops engaged in skirmish at Lewinsville, Fairfax County, Virginia, 11 September, 1861: Colonel J E B Stuart, 1st Virginia Cavalry; four companies of 13th Virginia Infantry (305), Major J B Terrill; 1st Virginia Cavalry, Company E, Captain W Patrick, and Company M/K (2nd), Captain G R Gaither, Jr.; section of Washington Battalion Artillery, 2nd Company, First Lieutenant T L Rosser and Second Lieutenant C H Slocomb (See the 13th Virginia Infantry and Washington Battalion Artillery)
+Organisation of troops engaged in skirmish at Lewinsville, Fairfax County, Virginia, 11 September, 1861: Colonel J E B Stuart, 1st Virginia Cavalry; 13th Virginia Infantry (305), 4 companies, Major J B Terrill (See the 13th Virginia Infantry); 1st Virginia Cavalry, Company E, Captain W Patrick; Company M/K (2nd), Captain G R Gaither, Jr.; Washington Battalion Artillery, 2nd Company, section, First Lieutenant T L Rosser, Second Lieutenant C H Slocomb (See the Washington Battalion Artillery)

 Note: The 1st Virginia Cavalry, Company H, was assigned to Major General G W Smith, Confederate States Army, on 24 October, 1861.